MarcusAichmayr/elementary_vectors/README.md

 ### Install from GitHub (recommended)

-To download and install the latest development version on a system where Sage was built from source or installed from official packages, run
+To install the latest development version on a system where Sage was built from source or installed from official packages, run:

     sage -pip install git+https://github.com/MarcusAichmayr/elementary_vectors.git

-or
+### Install from PyPI (recommended)

-    sage -pip install --user git+https://github.com/MarcusAichmayr/elementary_vectors.git
+To install the package for Python directly, run:

-The optional `--user` flag causes the package to be installed in your `.sage` directory instead of the Sage installation tree.
+    pip install elementary-vectors

 ### Local install from source